 The needs/requirements of the various overlapping housing markets in the Cotswold District area need to be identified and addressed separately.
 For example, as a ‘tourist’ area the Cotswolds NL area needs a strategy which addresses differing accommodation needs for visitors, for local service workers (including appropriate genuinely affordable social rented housing) and for other groups, as well as infrastructure requirements such as car parking for visitors.
 These needs really need to be addressed within that area, because of access distances, infrastructure and public transport constraints and different factors and constraints affecting housing demand and supply.

-There is also a desperate need for a proper economic strategy for the areas outside the CNL, which takes account of their proximity to other employment centres in adjacent areas.
+There is also a desperate need for a proper economic strategy for the areas outside the CNL, which takes account of their proximity to other employment centres in adjacent areas and associated cross-boundary infrastructure needs.

 A proper enduring solution to the problems of Thames Water needs to be put in place before a significant expansion of housing (or economic development) in the area is committed to.
 Otherwise, the necessary supporting water and sewerage capacity upgrades are unlikely to be delivered and unacceptable pollution of the river Thames and its tributaries will continue.